-During the three months ended March 31, 2024, the Company announced a Program to reduce costs and improve operational efficiency within the Molding Technology Solutions reportable operating segment.
-The Company expects that substantially all of these costs, which are primarily severance costs, will result in future cash expenditures, and we anticipate the majority of these cash expenditures to be paid in the next twelve months.
+During the three nine months ended March 31, 2024 June 30, 2024, the Company announced a Program to reduce costs and improve operational efficiency within the Molding Technology Solutions reportable operating segment.
+The Company expects that substantially all of these the initial costs to complete the Program, which are primarily severance costs, will result in future cash expenditures, and we anticipate the majority of these cash expenditures to be paid in the next twelve months.